 In 1934, the AKC recognized the Pembroke and the Cardigan Welsh Corgi as two distinct breeds.
-What is different about these two dogs?
-First, the Cardigan traces his origins to Cardiganshire, and the Pembroke to Pembrokeshire.
+What is different between the Pembroke and the Cardigan?
+First, the Cardigan traces its origins to Cardiganshire, and the Pembroke to Pembrokeshire—two different counties in Wales.
 The dogs also have easily identifiable physical differences.
-The Cardigan has a tail, while the Pembroke’s is docked close to his body.
-The Pembroke has a shorter body, and his ears are pointed, while the Cardigan’s are more rounded at the tips.
+The Cardigan has a longer tail, while the Pembroke’s is docked close to the body.
+The Pembroke has a shorter body, and the ears are pointed, while the Cardigan’s ears are more rounded at the tips.

-5. He’s Your Best Friend and a Great Competitor
+5. They’ll Be Your Best Friend and a Great Competitor

-7. A Pembroke Welsh Corgi Named Rufus Was the Mascot for Amazon
+8. A Pembroke Welsh Corgi Named Rufus Was Amazon’s Mascot